bikiranguha/Thesis_project/Readme.md

 		SLG C has class 4
 		everything else has class 5
-	Added functionality to see output when the results are shifted. convRawPconToZcon.py:
+	Added functionality to see output when the results are shifted.

+testFaultClassifierv4.py:
+	Improvements from v3:
+		The event data are phase shifted upto 5 timesteps and added to the data matrix Also add the standard deviation of each phase data at the end convRawPconToZcon.py:
 	converts constant power loads to constant impedance loads and saves the raw file